siayi/YouTube-Unblocker/README.md

 # NodeJS YouTube Unblocker

 A simple YouTube proxy and client for viewing YouTube videos in blocked/restricted networks.
 Makes use of the `ytdl-core` and `ytsr` npm packages.
+Effectively just a wrapper for these packages.

 You can use a running example here: